-The promise of falling asleep faster, reducing the time you’re awake during the night, and getting more sleep overall would appeal to anyone who suffers from insomnia.
+The promise of falling asleep faster, reducing the time you’re awake in the night, and sleeping for longer would appeal to most people with insomnia.

 And if you can achieve this without taking sleeping pills, it’s an even more tantalizing idea.

-Numerous research studies have shown that a non-drug treatment, called Cognitive Behavioral Therapy for Insomnia (CBT-I), can be as effective, and in many cases better, than taking sleeping pills.
+Numerous research studies have shown that Cognitive Behavioral Therapy for Insomnia (CBT-I), can be as effective, and in many cases better, than taking sleeping pills.

-Both the US National Institutes of Health and the American College of Physicians now recommend that a CBT-I approach should be tried before resorting to the regular use of sleeping pills.
+Both the US National Institutes of Health and the American College of Physicians now recommend that a CBT-I approach should be tried before sleeping pills.

 This advice isn’t surprising, as CBT-I has been found to improve sleep in 75%-80% of people with insomnia.
 Furthermore, 90% of those completing a course find that they can stop taking sleeping pills.